 Mining billionaire Forrest buys famed Australian bootmaker RM Williams

 SYDNEY, Oct 19 (Reuters) - Australian mining billionaire Andrew Forrest said his private company bought bootmaker R.M.
-Williams from French fashion giant LVMH Moet Hennessy Louis Vuitton SE LVMH.PA, returning ownership of the famed fashion label to its home country after six years.
+Williams from a fund backed by French fashion giant LVMH Moet Hennessy Louis Vuitton SE LVMH.PA, returning ownership of the famed fashion label to its home country after six years.

 In a statement, the Fortescue Metals Group Ltd FMG.AX founder and major shareholder said he was "incredibly proud and humbled" to bring back the manufacturing icon which had "a long and proud history of high-quality Australian craftsmanship".

 Forrest did not disclose a price but the Australian Financial Review reported it was about A$190 million ($135 million).
 That would represent a mark-down from the roughly A$500 million that local media reported was R.M.
-Williams's valuation when LVMH, via its investment arm L Catterton, put the asset up for sale in 2019.
+Williams's valuation when LVMH-backed private equity firm L Catterton put the asset up for sale in 2019.

 When L Catterton took over R.M.
 Williams in 2014, the Outback-themed company was valued at about A$104 million.
-The unit of the French fashion giant was not immediately available for comment on Monday.
+A representative for the unit of the French fashion giant declined to comment on Monday.

 Fashion retailers around the world have experienced a sharp decline in sales since the COVID-19 outbreak prompted border closures and stay-home orders as governments attempted to slow the spread of the virus.